Art Therapy (ARTH)

 Overview of substance abuse and addictions for art therapy and counseling, including theory and treatment applications; screening and assessment tools; treatment models specific to the field of addictions; art therapy techniques in the treatment of substance abuse for adolescents and adults in a variety of treatment settings.
-Restricted to graduate students in the art therapy program.
+Restricted to students in the art therapy program.

 ARTH 6251.
 Research Methods.
 3 Credits.